Frequently Asked Questions (FAQs)

 • How does online tutoring work?

-You and I meet at my online classroom.
-We talk via voice chat (or phone, if necessary).
-We both write on the digital whiteboard, using the mouse or a digital pen.
-We see each other's work in real time, and we can each save the "screens" we create together, just as you'd save the pages we'd create if we were tutoring face-to-face.
+You and I meet at online at the private classroom reserved for you.
+We talk via the built-in video connection (or phone, if necessary).
+We write on the shared whiteboard using digital pens and tablets.
+We see each other's work in real time, and we can each save the pages we create together, just as you'd save our physical notes if we were tutoring face-to-face.
 My online classroom allows us to share files with each other, so I can give you handouts I've created, and you can send me scans of tests or homework you want me to review with you.
-We can even look at websites together.
+The ability to screen share is especially helpful for students using ALEKS.
+We can look at your recent topics, grab an image of a tricky one, and paste it on the whiteboard to discuss.

 • What are the benefits of your online tutoring service?